-(characters depend on the language of instruction and on the specific field of engineering)
+(\characters depend on the language of instruction and \\ on the specific field of engineering)

-This course is designed to prepare students to be successful in academic and work environment.
+This course is designed to prepare students to be successful in the academic and work environment.
+It enables students to take part in professional discussions fluently and effectively; to clearly express his/her point of view reasoning logically for or against.
 It enables students to take part in professional discussions fluently and effectively; to clearly express his/her point of view reasoning logically for or against.
 Special emphasis is on language functions and specific vocabulary of the students' specialization.

-AND VEHICLE ENGINEERING
+FACULTY OF TRANSPORTATION ENGINEERING AND VEHICLE ENGINEERING k

-The Faculty of Transportation Engineering and Vehicle Engineering (founded in 1951) has been training engineers in the fields of transportation, vehicle engineering and logistics.
-Actually, conforming to the linear, there are three basic specifications:
+The Faculty of Transportation Engineering and Vehicle Engineering (KJK) has been training engineers in the fields of transportation and vehicle engineering and logistics since 1951.